avery-gfs/Game-Design-and-Development/notes/gameLab.md

 // increase the score variable score += 1;

-// decrease the size of mario
+// decrease the rotation of mario mario.rotation -= 0.1;
-mario.scale -= 0.1;
 ```

 ### Draw function